 Stage fright or performance anxiety is fear and anxiety triggered by the requirement to appear in front of an audience.
 Sufferers of this condition may experience anticipatory anxiety for days and even weeks before their scheduled presentation or appearance.
 Sufferers may find that their distress persists up to and during their performance, and adversely affects their functioning.
-Stage fright sufferers may find they are experiencing symptoms such as: sweating, shaking, dizziness, faintness, racing heartbeat, palpitations, nausea, dry mouth etc. Some peoples’ fear is so severe that they have a full blown panic attack when required to appear in front of an audience.
+Stage fright sufferers may find they are experiencing symptoms such as: profuse sweating, shaking, dizziness, faintness, racing heartbeat, palpitations, nausea, dry mouth etc. Some peoples’ fear is so severe that they have a full blown panic attack when required to appear in front of an audience.

 Performance anxiety affects: public speakers, job candidiates, actors, musicians, singers, sportspeople, actors, comedians, singers and men using public urinals.
 Some men have shy bladder syndrome, that is they cannot urinate in front of other people as they have stage fright.

 One famous American sufferer of this condition was Barbara Streisand.
 She forgot the words to songs during a concert in Central Park and from then on suffered so badly from anxiety that she did not perform publicly for many years.